 Currently, the National Retired Members’ Committee on behalf of the National Retired Members’ Organisation is seeking nominations for representatives to attend the following Self-Organised Group Conferences:

 - 2019 UNISON National Disabled Members’ Conference being held in Brighton from 2 – 4 November;

 - 2019 UNISON National LGBT+ Conference being held in Bournemouth from 15 – 17 November;

 - 2020 UNISON National Black Members’ Conference being held in Bournemouth from 31 January – 2 February;

 - 2020 UNISON National Women’s Conference being held in Bournemouth from 13 – 15 February.

 Travel costs, expenses and accommodation will be met from national funds.

-Black retired members and Women retired members interested in attending will be asked to submit a supporting statement of not more than 200 words by email to firstname.lastname@example.org or by post to Colin Derrig, National Retired Members’ Officer, MPU, UNISON Centre, 130 Euston Road, London NW1 2AY no later than Friday 29 September 2017.
+Disabled retired members, LGBT+ retired members, Black retired members and women retired members interested in attending are asked to submit a supporting statement of not more than 200 words by email to firstname.lastname@example.org or by post to Colin Derrig, National Retired Members’ Officer, MPU, UNISON Centre, 130 Euston Road, London NW1 2AY to arrive no later than 5.00pm on Friday 9 August 2019.